poldrack/reproducible-coding-workshop/jupytext/BeyondTheNotebook.md

 blue Untitled.py
 ```

 It will change the file in place.
-If you reopen and then save the file in VSCode you should see that the formatting problems are no longer present in the list.
+If you reopen and then save the file in VSCode, you should see that the formatting problems are no longer present in the list.

-You should also see a couple of problems raised by the *Sourcery* extension (which you will need to install if you haven't already).
+You should also see a couple of problems raised by the _Sourcery_ extension (which you will need to install if you haven't already).
 This extension identifies potential refactorings that can be applied to the code to make it more Pythonic and robust.

 Make the suggested fixes and save them to a new file called Untitled2.py.